South of Midnight: Premise

-The game is set in a Gothic fantasy American Deep South setting.
-South of Midnight follows Hazel Flood's (Adriyan Rae) journey after a hurricane devastates her hometown of Prospero.
+South of Midnight is set in a Gothic fantasy American Deep South setting.
+The game follows Hazel Flood (Adriyan Rae) on her journey after a hurricane devastates her hometown of Prospero.
 Pulled into a Southern Gothic reality where folklore creatures emerge, Hazel must become a Weaver—a magical mender of broken bonds and spirits.
 Along the way, Hazel encounters all kinds of mythical creatures based on Southern American legends such as Two-Toed Tom, Rougarou, Altamaha-ha, Huggin' Molly and Kooshma.
-As she confronts enemy creatures known as Haints and untangles her family’s past, Hazel seeks to reweave the tears in the Grand Tapestry and find a place that feels like home.
+As she confronts enemy creatures known as Haints and untangles her family's past, Hazel seeks to reweave the tears in the Grand Tapestry and find a place that feels like home.

 Synopsis

 Hazel Flood helps her mother Lacey (Cynthia K. McWilliams) prepare to evacuate their house in the wake of an approaching hurricane.
-However, they both get into an argument when Hazel accuses her mother of caring more about random strangers than her daughter and leaves the house.
+They get into an argument when Hazel accuses her mother of caring more about random strangers than her daughter and leaves the house.
 As Hazel leaves, the house is washed away by a flash flood with Lacey still inside, and Hazel desperately tries to chase it, catching sight of "Strands" along the way.
 Unable to catch up to the house, Hazel turns to her estranged grandmother Bunny (Debra Cardona) for help.
-Upon hearing that Hazel can see the Strands, Bunny attempts to trap Hazel in her mansion, only for Hazel to escape and continue to search for Lacey.
-Hazel soon recovers several enchanted tools that allow her to manipulate the Strand and fight Haints that begin appearing to attack her.
+Upon hearing that Hazel can see the Strands, Bunny attempts to trap Hazel in her mansion.
+Hazel escapes and continues to search for Lacey.
+Hazel recovers several enchanted tools that allow her to manipulate the Strand and fight Haints that begin appearing to attack her.
 As she proceeds further down the river, she increasingly begins to become aware of more supernatural phenomena.

-Eventually, Hazel comes across and helps a giant Catfish (Walter Roberts), who agrees to help her find Lacey as well as tell her more about her powers.
+Hazel comes across and helps a giant Catfish (Walter Roberts), who agrees to help her find Lacey as well as tell her more about her powers.
 Catfish explains that Hazel is a Weaver, an individual who can perceive and tap into the power of the Strands which they use to battle Haints and repair the Grand Tapestry that ties all creation together.
 Continuing her journey, Hazel comes across several monsters that are the manifestations of human and animal spirits twisted by negative emotions, which she heals by "bottling" up their negative emotions and confronting the monsters in battle to untangle their "knots".
-Eventually, she finds the remains of her home, but there is no sign of Lacey besides red yarn.
-Catfish warns that the red yarn means that Lacey was likely abducted by "Huggin' Molly", another supernatural monster.
+She finds the remains of her home, but there is no sign of Lacey besides red yarn.
+Catfish warns that the red yarn means that Lacey was likely abducted by Huggin' Molly, another supernatural monster.
 He explains that Bunny is the only person who has ever fought Molly and won, rescuing Hazel's father Trey from Molly's grasp when he was a child.